heyucongtom/heyucongtom.github.io/parallel_tf/index.md

 ```

-## Example 2: Asynchornized SGD.
+## Example 2: Asynchornous SGD.

+Different from the synchronous SGD approach, workers in asynchornous SGD fetches from the parameters servers the most up-to-date parameters, compute gradients individually, and apply their gradients independently, instead of waiting for everyone and averaging out.

-Async SGD is relatively easier to implement than sync sgd.
-It is faster too since we don't have to wait for all nodes to response.
-Usually it also demonstrates faster convergence than sync-SGD.
-However, since it goes to different gradient direction simultaneously, it usually fails to reach optimal results as synchronized version does, falling short of 1~2% of training accuracy on some network.
+Since each worker communicates independently with the parameter server, async SGD is relatively easier to implement than synchronous SGD.
+It is faster too since we do not have to wait for all nodes to response.
+In our experiments it also demonstrates faster convergence than synchronous SGD.
+However, since it goes to different gradient direction simultaneously, it usually fails to reach optimal results as synchronized version does on some networks (e.g our results in cifar-10), falling short of 1~2% of training accuracy on some network.

 (Examplify: async training failed to converge to the performance level of sync training.)